Jwely/neural_network/README.md

 hope you find it informative, enjoy!

+### Installation
+Does not require installation, presently set up only to work in local directory Requires python 2.7

 ### Input/Output
 What this package NEEDS is testing on more complex datasets, and a new method or two for loading lots of inputs into a trained cortex and saving the outputs with